patrickm4/oldHangMan/README.md

 # hangman

 Classic game with animations with `Javascript`

 > First version was created during school,
-> Future commits were made after graduation.
+> Future commits are made after graduation.

+## Guesstimate the car manufacturer!

+Type a letter in the input and hit enter or submit to guess the letters in the word.